alshdavid-edu/solid-front-end/README.md

 Here we are encapsulating a single idea and exposing a considered API strategically.

-*This topic is expanded upon in the “Package Oriented Design” section below.*
+*“Package Oriented Design” will be expanded on in a section below.*

 ### **Open–closed principle**
 >  Software entities should be open for extension, but closed for modification.